hpn01 | hpn02

 Getting Started - Downloading Required Packages

-2. Download the ClamAV External Agent definition for ORF (this is required to connect ORF and ClamAV).
-Extract the ZIP file to a directory.
+Download the ClamAV External Agent definition for ORF (this is required to connect ORF and ClamAV).

 2

-WARNING: If you install ClamAV to any directory other than the default (C:\clamav), you will have to manually edit a few configuration files after installation (see below).
-To avoid this, we strongly recommend to install it to the default directory (C:\clamav).
+IMPORTANT If you install ClamAV to any directory other than the default (C:\clamav), you will have to manually edit the configuration files and registry entries after installation.
+To avoid this, we strongly recommend installing it to C:\clamav.

 3